LNkholise/Data-classification-projects/Water_striders/README.md

 This project investigates the mating behaviors and species distinctions within water strider populations using machine learning.
 Initially unfamiliar with water striders, I let the data guide the analysis, hoping it would illuminate aspects of speciation and mating behavior.

-The analysis began with k-means clustering to identify natural groupings within collected water strider samples, revealing how size and leg length characteristics contribute to species-level differentiation.
-These clusters were further analyzed using logistic regression and Support Vector Machines (SVM) to classify individual insects by gender, allowing for exploration into mating dynamics across different subspecies.
+The analysis began with K-Means clustering to identify natural groupings within the collected water strider samples, revealing how size and leg length contribute to species-level differentiation.
+This unsupervised approach allowed an initial, unbiased view of species separation based solely on physical traits.
+However, to enhance precision, we transitioned from K-Means to K-Nearest Neighbors (KNN), which could use labeled data to classify known species with greater accuracy.

+These clusters were further analyzed using logistic regression and Support Vector Machines (SVM) to classify individual insects by gender, providing insights into gender-specific mating preferences.
+This highlighted how subtle physical traits influence reproductive success and mating dynamics across different subspecies.

-This classification provided insights into gender-specific mating preferences, illustrating how subtle physical traits influence reproductive success in water strider populations.
-Overall, this project highlighted how machine learning can reveal significant biological patterns, enhancing our understanding of how species distinctions and mating strategies develop in water striders.
+Overall, this project demonstrated how machine learning can uncover significant biological patterns, offering deeper insight into how species distinctions and mating strategies develop in water striders.

 ## Technologies Used